How much does website design cost in Oshawa? Practical pricing guidance for Durham businesses, from DIY builders to custom builds, plus what to avoid.

 Our Approach: Preview-First, Zero Risk

-Our subscription model starts at $125/month for a starter site or $245/month for a full 5-8 page build with unlimited content edits.
-Prefer to own outright? $2,200 one-time + $75/month hosting.
-No hidden fees.
-No hourly surprises.
-Every site is hand-coded (not template-based), built mobile-first, and guaranteed to score 90+ on PageSpeed.
+Nexsite pricing note: our published subscription model starts at $125/month for a starter site or $245/month for a full 5-8 page build with unlimited content edits.
+Prefer to own outright?
+Current packages list $2,200 one-time plus $75/month hosting.
+Confirm current pricing on the pricing page before buying.
+Every site is hand-coded, built mobile-first, and tested against Core Web Vitals targets.

 Ready to see what we can build for you?
 Get a free preview in 72 hours—no obligation, no credit card required.